Design and plant your garden in the spring for colorful late summer blooming perennial flowers to wrap up the gardening season.

-Fortunately, there are so many perennial choices you can grow for the full sun garden as long as your garden site has well-drained soil.
+Fortunately, you can grow so many perennial choices for the full sun garden as long as your garden site has well-drained soil.

 Get your Aster plant here.

-One of the garden’s favorites, rudbeckia or Black-Eyed Susan, is a low care perennial and will brighten the garden with the yellow petals.
+One of the garden’s favorites, rudbeckia or Black-Eyed Susan, is a low-care perennial and will brighten the garden with yellow petals.

 Get your Rudbeckia seed here.